Cooking With Bliss

 How do you tenderize a chuck roast?

-When grilling, wrap it securely in foil and cook low and slow on the grill over indirect heat then remove from foil and cook over direct heat for the last 3 to 4 minutes.
+When grilling, wrap it securely in foil and cook low and slow on the grill over indirect heat then remove the roast from the foil and cook over direct heat for the last 3 to 4 minutes.

 Do you flip a chuck roast on the grill?